HYUNSEONG-KIM/UILC/test/convolution/thm.md

 ## Edge handling

 Edge handling in convolution is a handling edge for calculating convolution near edge of the input, because near the edge of the given data there exist kernel parts requiring outside datas of the input.
 In mathematical definition and signal analysis, it is not mentioned before you treat discrete calculation.
-Commonly, this technique is significantly treated in image processing field:filtering.
+Commonly, this technique is significantly treated in image processing field.

 ### List of edge handling method